Michelle-Wanderi/100DaysOfCode/README.md

 Day 3 - 11/1/23
 Revisiting some concepts in Javascript mainly DOM Manipulation and Event Listeners then I built one Frontend Mentor project that requires some DOM basics.
+Just worked on the design i will work on the JS functionality